krishpr0/Flight_Controller/README.md

 ### 3D Look of the PCB
 <img width="858" height="597" alt="Screenshot from 2026-02-10 11-39-44" src="https://github.com/user-attachments/assets/d0bf2275-443c-494f-afdf-c866c72fc4de" />

+### Operation of the Product
+- **Firmware** The firmware used for my current setup is the PX4, Which is know for its autonomus reliablity and efficiency.
+- You can use BetaFlight, Inav, CleanFlight, Etc... and even a custom firmware!!

 - This Flight Controller was made to be able to communicate with Mission Planner, PX4, etc.
 - This is one of my finest creation.
 All of the Pervious versions were either in a Matrix board, or breadboard.

+#### Reasons for making it,
+- **